-7. Support from psychology of attention
+6.1.
+Support from psychology of attention

 A huge amount of empirical work on attention has been done since the nineteenth century writings of William James.
 Much of it is summarized and analyzed in Harold Pashler's 1998 book "The Psychology of Attention."
 Pashler organizes his discussion by separating perceptual processing from post-perceptual processing.
-The former covers processing that, first of all, identifies such basic physical properties of stimuli as location, color, loudness, and pitch, and, secondly, identifies stimuli in terms of categories of meaning.
+The former type covers processing that, first of all, identifies such basic physical properties of stimuli as location, color, loudness, and pitch, and, secondly, identifies stimuli in terms of categories of meaning.
 The post-perceptual process covers the tasks of producing motor actions and cognitive action beyond mere categorical identification.
 Pashler emphasizes [p.
-33] that "the empirical findings of attention studies argue for a distinction between perceptual limitations and more central limitations involved in thought and the planning of action."
-The existence of these two different processes with different characteristics is a principal theme of Pashler's book [pp. 33, 263, 293, 317, 404].
+33] that the empirical "findings of attention studies... argue for a distinction between perceptual attentional limitations and more central limitations involved in thought and the planning of action."
+The existence of these two different processes with different characteristics is a principal theme of Pashler's book [e.g., pp. 33, 263, 293, 317, 404].

 A striking difference that emerges from the analysis of the many sophisticated experiments is that the perceptual processes proceed essentially in parallel, whereas the post-perceptual processes of planning and executing actions form a single queue.
 This is in line with the distinction between "passive" and "active" processes.
-The former are essentially one-shot Process 1 events, whereas the "active" processes involve effort-induced rapid sequences of Process 1 events that can saturate a given capacity.
+The former are essentially a passive stream of essentially one-shot Process 1 events, whereas the "active" processes involve effort-induced rapid sequences of Process 1 events that can saturate a given capacity.
 This idea of a limited capacity for serial processing of effort-based inputs is the main conclusion of Pashler's book.
 It is in accord with the quantum-based model, supplemented by the condition that there is a limit to how many effortful Process 1 events per second a person can produce.

 Examination of Pashler's book shows that this quantum model accommodates naturally all of the complex structural features of the empirical data that he describes.
-He emphasizes [p.
-33] a specific finding: strong empirical evidence for what he calls a central processing bottleneck associated with the attentive selection of a motor action.

-This kind of bottleneck is what the quantum-physics-based theory predicts: the bottleneck is precisely the single linear sequence of mind-brain quantum events that Von Neuman quantum theory is built upon.
+Of key importance is his Chapter Six, in which he emphasizes a specific finding: strong empirical evidence for what he calls a central processing bottleneck associated with the attentive selection of a motor action.
+This kind of bottleneck is what the quantum-physics-based theory predicts: the bottleneck is precisely the single linear sequence of mind-brain quantum events that von Neumann quantum theory is built upon.